Exopy/i3py/docs/source/dev_guide/drivers/features.rst

 		sequence, in three steps as follows:

         - |Feature.pre_get|:
-          This setp is in charge to check that we can actually retrieve the value from the instrument.
-Some assertions about the instrument options and current state can for example be performed.
+          This step is in charge to check that we can actually retrieve the value from the instrument.
+Some assertions about the instrument current state can for example be performed.

         - |Feature.get|:
           This step is tasked with the actual communication with the